nubenetes/awesome-kubernetes/docs/cheatsheets.md

 ## eBooks
 * [Red Hat Developer eBooks 🌟](https://developers.redhat.com/ebooks) Browse through our collection of eBooks to help you develop with Red Hat products, which you can download for free as a Red Hat Developer member.
 You’ll find handy books on a range of the latest developer tools and technologies, including Kubernetes, microservices, containers, and more.
+* [Transformation takes practice](https://www.redhat.com/en/engage/open-practice-library-ebook) Our experts understand this: When it comes to your unique business challenges, one size does not fit all.
+We can guide you through exercises and tools, like the ones within the Open Practice Library, that are right for where you are, right now.

 ## Documentation Browser for Software Developers
 ### Dash for MacOS (paid)